Principal Investigator:

 Natasha Krowchuk BSc

 As the Research Coordinator for the Motion Analysis and Biofeedback Laboratory, Natasha works with study participants throughout their study involvement, from screening and enrollment through data collection to study closure correspondence.
 Natasha earned a BSc in Cell Biology and Genetics from UBC.
 Her professional background includes research in a variety of disciplines.
-In her spare time, Natasha enjoys dragon boat paddling, hiking, and supporting the performing arts in Vancouver.
+In her spare time, Natasha enjoys paddle sports, outdoor adventure, and the performing arts in Vancouver.
 She is also an avid traveller, but trails behind Dr. Hunt, having only visited 4 continents so far.

 Patient Partner: